leaktk/scanner/README.md

 leaktk-scanner --config ./examples/config.toml < ./examples/requests.jsonl
 ```

-The scanner listens on stdin, responds on stdout, and logs to stderr.
+When in listening mode the scanner listens on stdin, responds on stdout, and
-It reads one request per line and sends a response per line in jsonl.
+logs to stderr.
+It reads one request per line and sends a response per line in
+jsonl.

 The "Scan Request Format" and "Scan Results Format" sections describe the
 format for requests and responses.